kiltandcode/kiltandcode.com/_posts/2021-04-13-creating-a-web-api-using-only-the-net-cli-and-visual-studio-code.md

 ### Why Use a Solution in Visual Studio Code?

-The solution file is primarily used by Visual Studio to keep track and organize all of the project files in your application.
+The solution file is traditionally used by Visual Studio to keep track and organize all of the project files in your application.
 However, the solution file isn't necessarily required in Visual Studio Code, it's optional.

 There are a couple of reasons why you might want to use a solution file in Visual Studio Code: